-I grew up in Solihull/Birmingham (Sheldon, if you must know) but moved first to Exmouth (Plymouth University’s old Rolle College campus – sadly now defunct) and then on to Bristol with my now-wife Natalie before finally settling in Portishead with our twins, Daisy and Jack.
+I grew up in Solihull/Birmingham (Sheldon, if you must know) but moved first to Exmouth (Plymouth University’s old Rolle College campus – sadly now defunct) and then on to Bristol with my now-wife Natalie before finally settling in lovely Portishead with our twins, Daisy and Jack.

 I always enjoyed writing at school and university and used to scribble away daily without ever showing it to anyone.
 But then I stopped.
 Maybe life intervened.

 But in 2013 I thought I’d try something – just a short story, which I shared with a few friends.
 They seemed to enjoy it.
 Then I began to write the odd poem, which I posted on ABC Tales, and some of the kind users there said nice things.
 I entered a competition to write some flash fiction for the 300th edition of Shortlist Magazine, and whadda-yer-know…they printed it!

 On New Year’s Day in 2014 I was poking around on Twitter when I chanced upon a tweet by the poet Jo Bell, who was about to embark on a project called 52 – write a poem a week throughout the year, inspired by her prompts, and share them with other members.